KoreanLeeChangHyun/KoreanLeeChangHyun/README.md

 ## Welcom LeeChangHyun Repository
-- Let's prepare for the  singularity that will come someday!
+- Let's prepare for the  singularity that will come someday

 ### My started:
 - 🔭 I’m currently working on Changwon University (Master degree)